rudri182/RAG-Chatbot/readme.md

 - This script calls the trained model and the user can chat.

 2. `qa.py`
-- This is the script for RAG application to enhance the performance.
+- This is the script for a RAG application to enhance the performance.
 - Here the FAISS vector-store is used for storing the embeddings and GROQ cloud is used to load the LLM `mixtral-8x7b-32768`.
 - Create GROQ API key from this link: https://console.groq.com/
 - To know more about FAISS, visit this link: https://ai.meta.com/tools/faiss/